-Whether divorce is contested or uncontested, a skilled New Jersey family law attorney can help.
-The seasoned Englewood family law attorneys at Herbert & Weiss have eased countless spouses through the process of a divorce and are skilled at adapting to the needs of each individual client.
+Whether a divorce is contested or uncontested, a skilled family law attorney can help.
+The seasoned Bergen County attorneys at Herbert & Weiss, LLP have eased countless spouses through the process of a divorce and are skilled at adapting to the needs of each individual client.
 Whether you need a New Jersey divorce lawyer who will advocate for you aggressively before a judge, or you need a gentle helping hand in putting the agreement you reached with a spouse into writing, we can help.

 At Herbert & Weiss, LLP, we understand that each divorce requires a unique approach, and we’ve developed the tool kit to match.
 Call us at (201) 500-2151 today for a consultation on your divorce to find out how we can support you.